oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

   logical system, or a virtual node.
 ACLs can be applied in physical and logical infrastructure.

+## Match MPLS headers

+The ACLs could be used to create rules to match MPLS fields on a packet.

 # Overall Module Structure

 ## Enhanced ACL